mtkennerly/ludusavi/README.md

     the game's backup folder will also contain an `other/registry.yaml` file.
     If you are using Steam and Proton instead of Windows, then the Proton `*.reg` files will be backed up like other game files.
-* By default, no roots are configured.
-Roots are folders that Ludusavi can check for additional game data.
-You can click `add root` and configure as many as you need, along with its type:
+* Roots are folders that Ludusavi can check for additional game data.
+When you first run Ludusavi, it will try to find some common roots on your system, but you may end up without any configured.
+You can click `add root` to configure as many as you need, along with the root's type:
   * For a Steam root, this should be the folder containing the `steamapps` and `userdata` subdirectories.
-Here are some common/standard locations, if you haven't chosen a custom place:
+Here are some common/standard locations:
     * Windows: `C:/Program Files (x86)/Steam`
     * Linux: `~/.steam/steam`
   * For the "other" root type, it should be a folder whose direct children are